 The Company would like to advise that our financial statements are available, for downloading or a copy sent by regular mail, on our website at www.pacificbooker.com/financials.htm.
 The information provided there will not be used for any purpose other than the mail out of the requested documents.

-Subsequent to the period end, the Company has not announced or completed any private placements, granted or cancelled any options.
-The Company has issued 1,500 shares on exercise of warrants for total proceeds of \$6,000.
+Subsequent to the period end, the Company has not issued any shares, announced or completed any private placements, granted or cancelled any options.

 Results of Operations